grilam14/senty/ProjectWebsite/README.txt

 7) Lastly, just run the command "python web.py", and the content from the code will be loaded onto a local webserver, the URL for mine is "http://127.0.0.1:5000/".
-The site has three pages and supports adding new users to the 'tbl_user' sql table.
+The site has three pages and supports adding new users, logging in, and performing searches for companys' sentiment.